mindspore-ai/docs/docs/programming_guide/source_en/run.md

 You can transfer the initialized Model APIs such as the network, loss function, and optimizer as required.
 You can also configure amp_level to implement mixed precision and configure metrics to implement model evaluation.

+> Excecuting a network model will produce a `kernel_meta` directory in the current directory, and all the cache of operations compiled during the executing process will be stored in it.
+If user executes a same model again, or a model with some difference, MindSpore will automaticlly call the reusable cache in `kernel_meta` to reduce the compilation time of the whole model.
+It has a significant improvement in performance.
+The cache usually cannot be sharing between different situations, for example, single device and mutiple devices, training and inferring, etc.
+>
+> Please note that, if user only deletes the cache on part of the devices when executing models on several devices, may lead to a timeout of the waiting time between devices, because only some of them need to recompile the operations.
+To avoid this situation, user could set the environment variable `HCCL_CONNECT_TIMEOUT` to a reasonable waiting time.
+However, this way is has the same time consuming as deleting all the cache and recompiling.

 ### Executing a Training Model

 Call the train API of Model to implement training.